JDSherbert/Unreal-Engine-Audio-Spline-Plugin/README.md

    - Restart Unreal Engine if prompted.
 3. Open your Unreal Engine project.
 4. Drag and drop the BP_AudioSpline Blueprint from the Content Browser into your scene.
 (AudioSplinePlugin Content->Blueprints->BP_AudioSpline)
-5. Select the BP_AudioSplineActor in your scene.
+5. Select the BP_AudioSpline in your scene.
 6. Use the Spline Component to add, remove, and adjust spline points to define the desired path.

 -----------------------------------------------------------------------